The Stolen Children: Plot

 Antonio, who has acquired an old Fiat 128, agrees to remove Rosetta from the place immediately, and drives them to the ferry terminal at the Strait of Messina.
 On the ferry, he finally has a conversation with Luciano.
 Rather than driving directly to the orphanage in Gela, he takes another detour, taking them to a cheap hotel near Marina di Ragusa where he rents two adjoining rooms.

 The next day, they visit the beach, where he teaches Luciano to swim, forming a close bond with him.
 There, they meet two young French women, who take a liking to Rosetta.
 The five of them drive to Noto and visit the Noto Cathedral.
 One of the tourists gives Rosetta her camera, which is then snatched from her.
-Antonio chases down the thief and arrests him, taking him to the local Carabiniere station.
+Antonio chases down the thief and arrests him, taking him to the local police station.

 At the station, one of the tourists learns of the background of the children, and insensitively talks about it with her friend.
 When Rosetta overhears the word "prostitute" her friendly demeanour towards the women instantly disappears.
 Antonio is accused of kidnapping and abusing the children, and failure to follow orders.
 He is forced to hand in his warrant card pending a court martial.
 After several hours they are all released.

 Antonio drives the children to Gela late into the night.
 Upset at the probable loss of his career, he says very little during the journey.
 Having nearly reached their final destination, Antonio pulls over to an abandoned block where all three of them fall asleep in the car.
 The children wake up at early dawn, and walk off to the side of the road, where they sit together and talk about their future in the orphanage.